CodeAsm/3mulator/readme.md

 It probably wont work, doesnt provide what you where looking for and programmed the way you like.
 Any suggestions or ideas are welcome.

 This is what you would call a system emulator.
+You may look at better dissambly programs like Ghydra, qemu, retroarch or capstone.
+I made this to learn, maybe you learn something too.

 ## How to compile